Pravin223047/swissmote-blockchain/README.md

 # My Crypto Wallet

 My Crypto Wallet is a simple web application that allows users to connect their MetaMask wallet and view their Ethereum account balance.
-This project uses React and Web3.js for interacting with the Ethereum blockchain.
+This project uses Next, React and Web3.js for interacting with the Ethereum blockchain.

 ## Features